hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/110__Keshava_PRASAD_Halem.md

 namastE.praNaams toश्रीमल्ललितालालितः
 Why an 'object' disappears if-&-when all its adjectives/attributes/viSEShaNas (known/knowable/unknown/unknowable/etc) are removed?Because, an object is nothing but its set-of-adjectives/attributes/viSEShaNas !So then what remains?Not that nothing remains.There does remain some ONE thing - and that is brahma-vastu.The object was never there - it was only a superposition/adhyAsa(?).
 The process (thought-experiment) of 'removal' of all the adjectives/attributes/viSEShaNas was not really removal.That removal process was a sort of uncovering process; to go beyond all those superpositions and reveal the real brahma-vastu that is the base/adhiShTAna(?) of all seemingly real objects in vyAvahArika world.
-This model (if one wishes to call it so) does not mean that akhanDAkAra[niShprakAraka]vRtti is not possible as you feared!Let me quote your words here -BTW​, if there is no possible akhaNDAkAra-GYAnam in this world(apart from brahmaGYAnam), then the objection of dvaitin-s would be there could be only sakhaNDa-GYAna of brahman, as only such GYAna rises from shabda and hence brahman is saguNa.
+This model (if one wishes to call it so) does not mean that akhanDAkAra[niShprakAraka]vRtti is not possible as you feared!Let me quote your words here -BTW, if there is no possible akhaNDAkAra-GYAnam in this world(apart from brahmaGYAnam), then the objection of dvaitin-s would be there could be only sakhaNDa-GYAna of brahman, as only such GYAna rises from shabda and hence brahman is saguNa.
 I hope to avoid this only, we used the soyam, etc.
 No. that is not so!
 What i say is this -The only [one singularly unique] "akhanDa-AkAra-vRtti" is "brahma-AkAra-vRtti";The only [one singularly unique] "akhanDa-vastu"     is "brahma-vastu".A/any sakhanDa-AkAra-vRtti cannot reveal the "akhanDa-vastu" that is "brahma-vastu".Sabda as a means of knowledge works - because brahma-vastu is the only [one singularly unique] self-effulgent-one - what Sabda does is - not really revealing - but only removing the pratibandhakas that otherwise (as-though)cover it; like the clearing of clouds leading to revealing the sun that has been always there - that is, the dOShas
 Keshava PRASAD HalemanemOkShakaamaarthadharmahjanmanaa jaayatE jantuḥ | samskaaraat hi bhavEt dvijaḥ || vEda-paaThaat bhavEt vipra | brahma jnaanaat hi braahmaNah ||